atomjump/hate_speech_detector/README.md

 # hate_speech_detector
-A plugin to the AtomJump Messaging Server for helping to detect hate speech
+A plugin to the AtomJump Messaging Server for helping to detect hate speech.

 It needs some basic command-line technical skills, still, and is particularly useful for blocking whole forums.